norcams/imagebuilder/README.md

 Run `imagebuilder <command> -h` for a complete list of options.

+### Configuration
+imagebuilder needs to know where to look for a Packer template and where to store downloaded files (if using the -d option with the build command).
+You may either store these paths in a config file, which should be located in current/working directory, $HOME/.imagebuilder/config or /etc/imagebuilder/config, or in environmental variables IB_TEMPLATE_DIR and IB_DOWNLOAD_DIR.

+Your config file could like this:

+`[main]
+template_dir = /home/user/.imagebuilder
+download_dir = /tmp/images`

 ### Provision scripts
 A provision script is (when using imagebuilder) simply a shell script that will be executed on the virtual machine Packer builds an image from.
 In it's simplest